dipree/alpaca/README.md

 * 8 x M3 press nuts to fit 4.5mm holes

 ## Recommended Build
 The four rear holes on the top plate should be prepared for countersunk screws.
 This way the battery won't be damaged by the screw heads.
-Use aluminum screws for the top and bottom plate to mount with the standoffs and achieve a weight around ~95g.
-For the lazy folks that hate chopped off aluminum screws, the frame with all steel hardware is ~105g.
+With all steel screws and aluminum standoffs the total frame weight is around ~93.4g.
 The center stack should be soft-mounted, for example rubber o-rings underneath the electronic speed controller and rubber standoffs to mount the flight controller on top.
 There's 3D printable adapters for the FPV camera.
 Weight is key of this frame, take caution when adding extraneous parts.

 ## Where to get?
 Download the [latest release](https://github.com/derpixeldan/alpaca/releases/) and send the `.dxf` frame files alongside with the above [instructions](#carbon-fiber-plates) to a carbon fiber cutting service, for example [cnc madness](https://cncmadness.com/).